gilatoes/arduino-optiga-trust-x/Missions/MissionTasks.md

 - [ ]  After installing the Boot Camp Trust X repo, start E00_Minimal example and ensure that it can be compiled without any error.
 - [ ]  Open the Windows command prompt.
 Alternatively, on Windows 10, there is a more advance interface calls Windows Powershell.
 Open ise from the command prompt.
-- [ ]  Ensure that Openssl is installed and can be accessed from the powershell.
+- [ ]  Ensure that Openssl is installed and can be accessed from the *powershell*.
 Use the "openssl version" to check the path accessibility.
 If openssl is installed but cannot be found, please update the Windows System path.
+- [ ]  Access the OpenSSL sandbox folder.
+Try out some of the OpenSSL commands from the Trust X BootCamp Cheatsheet.

 ## Task 1: HelloBootCamp
-- [ ]  BootCamp orientation of hardware and software.
-Logistics and distribution of available resources.
+- [ ]  BootCamp orientation of hardware and software (Arduino and OpenSSL sandbox).
+- [ ]  Logistics and distribution of available resources.
 - [ ]  Attach the Trust X with magnetic connector to the Boot Camp breakout board and execute the E01_HelloBootcamp example.
 - [ ] Trust X library is installed in the following default folder. ***C:\Users\xxxx\Documents\Arduino\libraries\arduino-optiga-trust-x\***</br>